brozycki/Monte_Carlo_membrane_adhesion/README.md

 Authors: Lukasz Milewski & Bartosz Rozycki, Institute of Physics, Polish Academy of Sciences, October 2023

-The development of this code was supported by the National Science Centre via grant number 2021/40/Q/NZ1/00017.
+The development of this Monte Carlo simulation code was supported by the National Science Centre of Poland via grant number 2021/40/Q/NZ1/00017.

 # Start